Hall Government Information

 What is hall government?

 Every residential area has a hall government consisting of community members who agree to serve a one-year term of office.
-Residential colleges and some halls (i.e., Interfaith, GREEN house, and Sigma Alpha Iota) hold their government elections in the winter quarter.
-All other halls elect their officers at the beginning of the fall quarter.
+Residential colleges and some halls (i.e., Interfaith, GREEN house, and Sigma Alpha Iota) hold their government elections in the Winter Quarter.
+All other halls elect their officers at the beginning of the Fall Quarter.
 Officers elected in the fall must agree to live in the residence hall for the entire year and serve in their positions until the end of the academic year.
-Designated Residential Services staff members serve as advisors to each hall government and work closely with officers to ensure that they comply with all Universities policies and procedures.
+Designated Residential Services staff members serve as advisors to each hall government and work closely with officers to ensure that they comply with all University policies and procedures.

 How to run for hall government

-It is easy to run for hall government.
-Every interested resident must complete these four steps.
+It is easy to run for hall government!
+Every interested resident must complete these steps.

-1) Submit an application (available for download below) to Residential Services; email the application to: email@example.com.
-All applications are due by noon on Thursday, October 4th.
+- Submit an application to Residential Services.
+All applications are due by noon on Thursday, October 3, 2013.

-4) Attend a Meet the Candidates Munchies on October 7th or 8th (time & location TBD by hall/house.
-Contact your CA for more info.)
-All candidates will present a brief speech about why you are interested in the position as well as participate in a brief Q&A session with the residents.
+- Attend a Meet the Candidates Session on October 6 or 7.
+All candidates will present a brief [1-2 minute] speech about why they are interested in the position as well as participate in a brief Q&A session with the residents.